suvojit1994/IHRP-Framework/README.md

 # IHRP-Framework
-A Novel Effective Hierarchy Method for Densely Connected Systems and Case Study in Student Performance Assessment
+Iterative Hierarchy and Ranking Process (IHRP): A Novel Effective Hierarchy Method for Densely Connected Systems and Case Study in Student Performance Assessment